 —stay with where the sensation is most vivid for you

-—notice changes in the breath
+—notice any changes in your breathing

-—lightly notice where it has gone
+—check where has it gone

 —begin again as if for the first time